 Student loans are the main method of direct government support for higher education students.
 Money is loaned to students at a subsidised rate to help towards their maintenance costs and to cover the cost of tuition fees.

-Currently more than £14 billion is loaned to around one million students in England each year.
-The value of outstanding loans at the end of March 2018 reached £105 billion.
-The Government expects the value of outstanding loans to be around £330 billion (2014‑15 prices) by the middle of this century.
-The average debt among the first major cohort of post-2012 students to become liable for repayment was £32,000.
+Currently more than £16 billion is loaned to around one million students in England each year.
+The value of outstanding loans at the end of March 2019 reached £121 billion.
+The Government forecasts the value of outstanding loans to be around £450 billion (2018‑19 prices) by the middle of this century.
+The average debt among the cohort of borrowers who finished their courses in 2018 was £36,000.